 Having a comprehensive droplet microfluidic toolbox at hand (and expanding it continuously), we are now focusing on the following research themes:

 Therapeutic antibodies and T-cells: Droplet based microfluidics enables to screen a large fraction of the murine and human immune repertoire in a single experiment (e.g. El Debs et al., PNAS 2012, Chaipan et al., Cell Chemical Biology 2017, Shembekar et al., Cell Reports 2018).
-We are actively exploiting this for novel therapeutic approaches and have founded a biotech startup company translating our results (www.veraxa.com).
+We are actively exploiting this for novel therapeutic approaches and launched a first startup in 2017 (Velabs Therapeutics, now operating as www.veraxa.com), applying our technologies in real-world applications.

 Personalised medicine: We use microfluidic devices to test drug combinations directly on solid human tumor samples and to predict optimal therapies (e.g. Eduati et al., Nature Communications 2018).
 Current efforts focus on the development of highly multiplexed genetic and imaging-based readouts.
-In parallel, we are constructing next generation instruments for first clinical trials and prepare the launch of another startup, making our personalized cancer therapy approaches available to the public (TheraMe!
-Consortium www.besttherapyforme.com).
+In parallel, we are constructing next generation instruments for first clinical trials and launched a second startup, making our personalized cancer therapy approaches available to the public (www.thera-me.ch).

 Genomics: We are actively developing microfluidic modules for single-cell barcoding and sequencing.
 This will enable the study of the mechanisms of drug resistance in great detail.
 In the past we have also developed microfluidic modules for the shearing of genomic DNA into fragments that are short enough for next generation sequencing.
 This technology has been licensed and is now commercially available world wide, e.g. in form of the bioruptor (www.diagenode.com/en/p/bioruptor-one-sonication-device).